rodolfodpk/go-crablet/docs/command-execution-flow.md

 # Command Execution Flow

-This document illustrates the command execution flow in go-crablet using a sequence diagram, showing how commands are processed, validated, and converted to events using the DCB pattern's concurrency control approach.
+This document illustrates the command execution flow in go-crablet using a sequence diagram, showing how commands are processed, validated, and executed to generate events using the DCB pattern's concurrency control approach.

 ## Sequence Diagram